 News and Political Magazines

 - The Spectator is the right-wing weekly news magazine, which dates back to the nineteenth century (although it sometimes naughtily claims descent from a famous unconnected early magazine of the same title from the eighteenth century).
-Now owned by the Telegraph Group.
-Generally open to all strains of right-wing thought, from the libertarian to the neo-conservative to the old school up-the-aristocracy, and editing the magazine gets you a lot of cred in the Conservative Party (e.g. Boris Johnson).
-Likes to criticize Political Correctness Gone Mad.
-It is perhaps the last holdout of the "old fogey" who hates modern music and this scruffy rock 'n' roll and these awful films.
+It's now owned by the Telegraph Group.
+It's generally open to all strains of right-wing thought, from the libertarian to the neo-conservative to the old school up-the-aristocracy, and editing the magazine gets you a lot of cred in the Conservative Party (e.g. Boris Johnson).
+It likes to criticize Political Correctness Gone Mad.
+It is perhaps the last holdout of the "old fogey" who hates modern music (especially this scruffy rock 'n' roll thing) and these awful films.
 It has weekly features on classical music, opera, theatre, and poetry, contrasted with minimal token coverage of everything else.
 That said, they also have more liberal contributors like Nick Cohen in the mix.

 - New Statesman is the left-wing weekly news magazine, popularly known as "the Staggers" because of its perpetual financial precariousness.
-Lost a lot of prestige thanks to a period when it was owned by a slightly corrupt government minister and became slavishly Blairite.
-Now seems slightly confused and looking for a role.
+It lost a lot of prestige thanks to a period when it was owned by a slightly corrupt government minister and became slavishly Blairite.
+It now seems slightly confused and looking for a role.

 - The Week is a weekly digest of the week's big news stories, with a fairly dull middle-market middle-wing middle-brow viewpoint.
-The news and politics magazine for people who aren't all that interested but think they should be making an effort.
+It's the news and politics magazine for people who aren't all that interested in that sort of thing but think they should be making an effort.

 - The Big Issue is a weekly magazine which contains articles about social issues.
-Notable as it specifically exists as a means for homeless people to make a legitimate income; it is only sold in the street by homeless vendors and can't be bought in shops.
+Notably, it specifically exists as a means for homeless people to make a legitimate income; it is only sold in the street by homeless vendors and can't be bought in shops.